jcollard/CSharpCookbook/LocalVariables.md

 ## Assigning a Variable

-Assigning a variable is the process of storing
+Assigning a variable is the process of storing data in memory at the location associated with the variable.

 ### Recipe <!-- omit in toc -->